Our weekly roundup of the latest 3D printer projects live on Kickstarter and Indiegogo. Which Kickstarter 3D printer is worthy of your support?

 With that in mind, we’re publishing weekly updates on the latest 3D printer projects on Kickstarter and elsewhere.
 This is a summary of the many campaigns and projects that launch every week.
 And if you see any that you think are worth talking about, let us know in the comments, and we’ll consider it for inclusion.

-Important to note: Before you back any Kickstarter 3D printer project, take a gander at 8 Clues a 3D Printing Kickstarter Campaign is the Real Deal.
+Before you back any crowdfunded 3D printer project, take a gander at 8 Things to Watch for When Backing a 3D Printing Kickstarter.
 The standard advice is to minimize risk by learning as much as you can about the project and making an informed choice.

 And of course, only part with an amount of cash that you can afford to lose.
 Caveat Emptor!